LinPlug Spectral – The Ghost In the Machine

 In the early days of VST technology, it was virtually impossible for your average PC to supply the power requirements to run additive synthesis, at least to any degree of scope the modern plugin instruments have.
 And while the market is getting pretty crowded with incredible synths now it takes something fairly unique to stand out amongst the crowd.

 LinPlug Spectral is without a doubt a top contender in the market and comes from a strong heritage of amazing synths from the small German software company LinPlug.
-Headed by lead designer Peter Linsener, LinPlug and are well known for their high-quality virtual instruments, in particular, the Albino and Octopus synths.
-Spectral the latest and greatest synth and promises to continue the heritage onwards.
+Headed by lead designer Peter Linsener, LinPlug is well known for its high-quality virtual instruments, in particular, the Albino and Octopus synths.
+Spectral is the latest and greatest synth and promises to continue the heritage onwards.

 Under the hood

-Everything is MIDI controllable on the front screen that we found excellent when paired with a keyboard like our Axiom Pro
+Everything is MIDI-controllable on the front screen which we found excellent when paired with a keyboard like our Axiom Pro

 The included presets are mostly excellent, with 850 to choose from you won’t get bored.
 Though the patch browser is a little clunky, the presets showcases the synth very well, especially the ‘Demo’ category.